Introduction:

 - Define the money market.

-- Describe the main features of the basic types of cash market instrument -i.e.interbank deposits, bank bills or bankers’ acceptances, treasury or central bank bills, commercial paper, certificates of deposit -in terms of whether or not they are securitized, transferable or secured; in which form they pay return (i.e. discount, interest or yield); how they are quoted; their method of issuance; minimum and maximum terms; and the typical borrowers/issuers and lenders/investors that use each type.
+- Describe the main features of the basic types of cash market instruments -i.e.interbank deposits, bank bills or bankers' acceptances, treasury or central bank bills, commercial paper, certificates of deposit -in terms of whether or not they are securitized, transferable or secured; in which form they pay return (i.e. discount, interest or yield); how they are quoted; their method of issuance; minimum and maximum terms; and the typical borrowers/issuers and lenders/investors that use each type.

 - Understand basic dealing terminology.